Why El Salvador Still Matters for Crypto Adoption

 - Maintaining limits on future government Bitcoin accumulation

-Bitcoin was not banned, but its legal tender status was limited to private, voluntary use.
+Bitcoin hasn't been banned, but rather its legal tender status is limited to private voluntary usage.

 Environmental and Social Concerns